cavalab/brush/README.md

 <!-- start overview -->

 Brush is an interpretable machine learning library for training symbolic models.
-It combines several learning paradigms (non-linear least squares, decision trees, symbolic regression) into a strongly-typed genetic programming language.
+It wraps multiple learning paradigms (gradient descent, decision trees, symbolic regression) into a strongly-typed genetic programming language (Montana, 1995 [PDF](http://davidmontana.net/papers/stgp.pdf)).

 This project is **very much** under active development.
-Expect api changes, bugs, breaking things, etc.
+Expect api changes and broken things.

-## Design Goals
+## Features / Design Goals

 - Flexibility to define n-ary trees of operators on data of variable types (singletons, arrays, time series, matrices of floats, ints, and bools)
 - Support for gradient descent over these programs